rbaker26/SAP1EMU/.github/CONTRIBUTING.md

 ## Aw Fork
 To start working on the project, you will need to fork it.
 Once forked, create a new branch and give it a descriptive title (i.e. InputBugFix or CSS_Cleanup).
-Once all that is done, start working on the ticket.
+After all that is done, start working on the ticket.
 Make sure to add testing if required.
-Once you are satisfied with the ticket, its time to submit a Pull Request.
+When you are satisfied with the work done on the ticket, its time to submit a Pull Request.

 ## Pull Request
 fdjaksjhfkljsa